approov/quickstart-ios-swift-asynchttpclient/SHAPES-EXAMPLE.md

 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
 * Inspect any exceptions for additional information

-## SHAPES APP WITH SECRET PROTECTION
+## SHAPES APP WITH SECRETS PROTECTION

 This section provides an illustration of an alternative option for Approov protection if you are not able to modify the backend to add an Approov Token check.
 We continue to use `https://shapes.approov.io/v1/shapes/` that simply checks for an API key, so please change back the code so it points to `https://shapes.approov.io/v1/shapes/` in ViewController.swift at lines 115.